 The purpose of GfG is to guide tweens and teens into young adulthood by developing essential assets within them.
 The more positive assets developed, the greater likelihood they will choose productive paths toward their future.
 To help fulfill the mission of GfG, each girl is matched with an exceptional, inspiring and committed woman who will form a lasting and meaningful mentoring relationship.
 GfG also offers workshops, engaging activities, opportunities for self growth, empowerment exercises, as well as fun and exciting field trips.

 GfG held it's first official activity session in May of 2010.
 We are honored that some of our starting mentors are still with us mentoring and/or supporting our girls and the efforts of GfG.
 We are grateful to all the women and men who have intentionally made time for such a worthy cause - "mentoring young girls into confident young women!"
-Lori Stephens, President/Executive Director
+Lori Stephens, President/Founder and Executive Director

 The mission of GfG is to mentor and develop essential assets through support, empowerment, boundaries/expectations, constructive use of time, commitment to learning, positive identity, positive values and social competencies which every girls needs to reach her destiny of success.